actimsina/ddd_lab/lab_1.md

 ![Customers and their magazines subscriptions](/images/ex6.png)

 2. Do we come up with same normalized tables from both the methods?
-Discuss any possible reasons for having two different solutions for the same scenario.
+Discuss any possible reasons.

-3. Which one is the valid solution for this scenario?
+3. Which one is the correct solution for this scenario?
 Why?

+4. What could have been done differently to come up with same solution from both normalization processes?